S2BCBCDev/crowd-funding-update-2024/Documentation_CF-2024/LAB3.md

   <img style="border-radius: 12px;"  src="src/remix-ide-screenshots/check-contract4.png" width="300px">
 </div>

-By adhering to these guidelines, you can efficiently verify and engage with your contracts through Remix IDE before advancing to frontend development.
+By adhering to these guidelines, you can efficiently verify and engage with your contracts through Remix IDE before advancing to front-end development.

 Once you've established your initial campaign, you may access the CrowdCollab instance address by repeating the earlier procedure, this time selecting the CrowdCollab contract and ensuring it's compiled before invocation.